Soldiers of the 1st Battalion, Cheshire Regiment, “Shot at Dawn” During the Great War

 “Tried by F.G.C.M.
 24.3.16.
 Convicted of ‘When on active service deserting H.M.
 Service’.
 Sentenced to suffer death by being shot.
 Duly carried out at 5.00 a.m.
 14th April 1916.”

 Joseph’s younger brother, Pte.
-43883 Charles War Cunningham, enlisted in the 18th Battalion, Manchester Regiment, on 21st January 1915 and served until he was wounded and discharged on 1st September 1917.
+43883 Charles War Cunningham, enlisted in the 18th Battalion, Manchester Regiment, on 21st January 1915.
+He served until he was wounded and discharged on 1st September 1917.

 Cemetery: Bethune Town Cemetery Grave: VI.
 H. 3 Executed: 27th October 1917 – Desertion (repeat Offender) Age: 33